stream-protocol/e-commerce-platform/packages/medusa-payment-streampay/README.md

 # StreamPay Medusa Plugin

-The Stream**Pay** Medusa Plugin allows you to seamlessly integrate StreamPay's web3 payment processing capabilities into your Medusa-based e-commerce platform.
+The Stream**Pay** Medusa Plugin allows you to seamlessly integrate StreamPay™s web3 payment processing capabilities into your Medusa-based e-commerce platform.

 ## Table of Contents